Provable Diffusion Posterior Sampling for Bayesian Inversion: Posterior Score Estimation and Warm-Start

-Sampling from the density with the form in~\eqref{eq:posterior:conditional:density} is known as the restricted Gaussian oracle (RGO)~\citep{Lee2021Structured}, whose potential function is a summation of a quadratic and the potential of the posterior density $q_{0}(\vx_{0}|\vy)\propto\pi_{0}(\vx_{0})\exp(-\ell_{\vy}(\vx_{0}))$.
-Consequently, the RGO can be interpreted as a regularized version of sampling from the original posterior density $q_{0}(\cdot|\vy)$ and exhibits enhanced log-concavity~\citep{Lee2021Structured}.
-The RGO has attracted attention in diffusion-based sampling for estimating the time-dependent score function~\citep{huang2024reverse,Huang2024Faster,He2024Zeroth,grenioux2024stochastic}.
-In~\citet{He2024Zeroth}, the authors implement RGO using rejection sampling.
-However, this rejection sampling approach requires access to the minimum value of the posterior potential function and suffers from inefficiency in high-dimensional problems due to low acceptance rates.
+Sampling from the density with the form in~\eqref{eq:posterior:conditional:density} is known as the restricted Gaussian oracle (RGO)~\citep{Lee2021Structured}, whose potential function is a summation of a quadratic and the potential of the posterior density $q_{0}(\vx_{0}\given\vy)\propto\pi_{0}(\vx_{0})\exp\{-\ell_{\vy}(\vx_{0})\}$.
+Consequently, the RGO can be interpreted as a regularized version of sampling from the original posterior density $q_{0}(\cdot\given\vy)$ and exhibits enhanced log-concavity~\citep{Lee2021Structured}.